This journal follows the model Diamond Open Access.

 Hansenologia Internationalis emphasizes the importance of transparency and reproducibility in scientific research.
 Accordingly, authors are encouraged to deposit research data and the codes used in reliable repositories, ensuring their accessibility and long-term preservation.
 This practice not only promotes research integrity but also advances scientific knowledge by enabling other researchers to validate and reuse data.

-To share research data, authors may use institutional or subject-specific repositories, depending on their field of study and in accordance with the guidelines in SciELO’s List of Repositories for Research Data Deposit.
+To share research data, authors may use institutional or subject-specific repositories, such as SciELO Data or others, depending on the study’s field of research and in accordance with the guidelines in SciELO’s List of Repositories for Research Data Deposit.

 All original articles published by the journal will include a section titled “Statement on the Availability of Research Data and Other Materials,” indicating whether the study data are available, along with the conditions and location for access.